pablichjenkov/macao-sdk/README.md

 ### Built with component-toolkit
 #### Component Toolkit Demo App

-This is the App I use to test while developing the components.
+This is the App used to demo and test while developing components.

 <table border="1">
  <tr>